websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/touchpoints.md

 * Entrances
 * Exit Rate

 The metrics for ordering the Page list are calculated based on the time period selected in the time period menu (at the top-right of the table).
-The following values are supported:
+The following are available:

 * Last 24 hours
-* Yesterday
 * Last 7 days
-* Last 28 days
 * Last 30 days (default)
 * Last 90 days
+* More Preset Periods (Yesterday, Last 28 days, Last 180 days, Last Year)
+* Custom Range

 ```Note::
 Page data is based on canonical URL.
 Learn more about `canonicalization <https://moz.com/learn/seo/canonicalization>`_ or `how to set a custom canonical URL in DXP <https://learn.liferay.com/dxp/7.x/en/site-building/creating-pages/page-settings/configuring-individual-pages.html#seo>`_